 Cowboy Chinks For Sale

-Below are cowboy chinks, also called Western chinks, for sale on Amazon.
-You will also find a few chaps.
+Below are cowboy chinks, also called Western chinks, for sale on eBay.
+You will sometimes also find a few chaps.
 Please scroll down to read a short article on the difference between chinks and chaps.

-And, no, Amazon.com is not a weird place to buy cowboy gear, including chinks.
-A lot of makers, big and small, are now using Amazon, like eBay, to offer their goods.
+And, no, eBay.com is not a weird place to buy cowboy gear, including chinks.
+A lot of makers, big and small, are now using eBay to offer their goods.

 Cowboy Chinks and Chaps - What's The Difference?